-In simplest terms, diabetes is heightened insulin resistance.
-All humans have some level of reaction to insulin, but this resistance changes during pregnancy, and sometimes results in the presence of a form of diabetes that exists only during the pregnancy.
-The American Diabetes Association admits that the exact cause of gestational diabetes isn’t fully understood, but estimates that as many as 9% of all pregnant women will develop it.
+In simplest terms, diabetes is heightened resistance to insulin, a hormone that stabilizes blood sugar levels.
+All humans have some level of reaction to insulin, but this resistance changes during pregnancy – sometimes resulting in the presence of gestational diabetes (also known as diabetes during pregnancy) in surrogates.
+In fact, the American Diabetes Association estimates that as many as 9 percent of all pregnant women will develop it.

-Most doctors believe that gestational diabetes is a hormone problem that begins with the placenta.
-The placenta is an organ developed by the body for the sole purpose of creating hormones that will help grow a human baby.
-Hormones like estrogen, progesterone, human growth hormone, and even cortisol (a stress hormone) rise during pregnancy.
-When these hormones become too high, they can override the hormones in the body that are used to break down insulin.
+While the exact cause is unclear, most doctors believe that gestational diabetes is a hormone problem that begins with the placenta, an organ developed for the sole purpose of creating hormones that will help grow a baby.
+Estrogen, progesterone, human growth hormone and cortisol all rise during a pregnancy.
+When these become too high, they can override the hormones in the body that are used to break down insulin.
 The result is gestational diabetes.

-In most cases gestational diabetes can be managed by closely monitoring diet and adding a bit of additional exercise.
-You will be asked to monitor your glucose levels with a home testing kit and keep a strict log of your food intake and sugar levels, but may not need to change much about your lifestyle.
+If gestational diabetes testing, which is typically performed around the twenty fourth week of pregnancy, comes back positive, you will be instructed to add a bit of exercise to your daily routine.
+You’ll also be asked to monitor your glucose levels with a home testing kit and keep a strict log of your food intake and sugar levels.

-However, some women are simply unable to control their blood sugar levels, even with strict adherence to diet and exercise.
-In these instances you may be asked to begin taking oral medication or injected insulin in order to keep your body’s chemistry in check.
-If this happens, it is not the reflection of poor diet or failure to follow doctor’s orders.
-Again, in the case of gestational diabetes, hormone levels are more closely related to a higher level of insulin resistance as the result of pregnancy hormone levels.
+Some women are simply unable to control their blood sugar levels through diet and exercise and may need additional treatment.
+In these instances, you may be asked to take oral medication or inject insulin to keep your body’s chemistry in check.
+If this happens, it is not the reflection of poor diet or failure to follow your doctor’s orders.
+In the case of gestational diabetes, hormone levels are more closely related to a higher level of insulin resistance as the result of pregnancy hormone levels.

-For most women gestational diabetes will go away once the child is born.
-The American Diabetes Association advises women who developed gestational diabetes to have a two hour glucose tolerance test at six weeks postpartum in order to ensure that the diabetes has cleared up.
+For most women, gestational diabetes will go away once the child is born.
+The American Diabetes Association advises women who developed gestational diabetes to have a two-hour glucose tolerance test at six weeks postpartum to ensure the condition has cleared up.